Pettrie-ilionx/phpmongodb/README.md

  * @package PHPmongoDB
- * @version 1.0.0
+ * @version 1.0.1
  * @link http://www.phpmongodb.org
 ==============================================================================================================
  Introduction
 ==============================================================================================================
  A Tool available for administrative work of MongoDB over Web.
 It is PHPmongoDB.
-Available here link.
+Available here http://www.phpmongodb.org.
  For any support and suggestions, You can write us to phpmongodb@gmail.com.
 Freely available!!!

 ==============================================================================================================